lmcl-umd/websiteWork/content/authors/salig/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students and Postdocs
+- PhD and Postdoc Alumni
 ---
-Lauren is a graduate student in the Neuroscience and Cognitive Science program.
-She is originally from Downingtown, Pennsylvania.
-Lauren received a bachelor's degree in psychology and Spanish from Elon University in 2017 and spent a year after graduation in Neuquén, Argentina teaching English on a Fulbright grant.
-For her graduate studies, she is interested in researching language processing through an intercultural lens that considers how language processing might be affected by bilingualism, accents, code-switching, and the like.
+Lauren (Ren) Salig completed her Ph.D. in [Neuroscience and Cognitive Science](https://nacs.umd.edu) in May, 2024 (dissertation title: <i>How bilinguals' comprehension of code-switches influences attention and memory</i>).
+She is originally from Downingtown, Pennsylvania, received a bachelor's degree in Psychology and Spanish from Elon University in 2017, and spent a year after graduation in Neuquén, Argentina teaching English on a Fulbright grant.
+She is currently a postdoc at the [University of Michigan](https://lsa.umich.edu/psych/).